zuozhenggh/learning-library/developer-library/atp-apex-oda/lab4/lab4.md

 **Custom Components** can be deployed in different ways:

 - **Local Component Container**: single instance deployment as custom component resides in skill bot
-- **Mobile Hub**: multi-channel environment with mobile extras and shared instance deployment.
+- **Mobile Hub**: multi-channel environment with mobile extras and shared instance deployment
-- **Node Container**: shared instance but no need for mobile extras.
+- **Node Container**: shared instance but no need for mobile extras

 1. We are going to **install** our custom component **locally** as a **component container**.
 Very simple, we need to pack our code in a single file that contains everything: